-Corn is one of the main crops in world agriculture with versatile application.
-About 20% of corn grain is used for food purposes, 15-20% for technical purposes and about two-thirds for forage purposes.
+Corn (Zea mays L.) is one of the major crops in world agriculture with versatile applications.
+Approximately 20% of corn grain is used for food purposes, 15-20% for technical purposes, and about two-thirds for feed purposes.

 - Economic importance

 - Botanical description

 - The use of hybrid seeds and methods of their cultivation

 Corn kernels contain 65-70% carbohydrates, 9-12% protein, 4-8% fat, 1.5% mineral salts, 2.5% fiber, vitamins, and 14-15% water.
 Grains are used for making flour, groats, flakes, preserves (sugar corn), starch, ethyl alcohol, dextrin, beer, glucose, sugar, molasses, syrups, honey, corn oil (the germ of the grain contains up to 30% fat), vitamin E, ascorbic and glutamic acids.
 Unripe cobs are eaten raw, boiled, and canned.
 Pistillate stalks are used in medicine.
 The stems, leaves, and cobs can be used to make paper, linoleum, viscose, activated carbon, artificial cork, plastics, and anesthetics.